-All these features and more makes it one of the best racers on the Amiga 500, it is amazing how Titus managed to turn the series around from very bad to awesome.
+All these features and more make it one of the best racers on the Amiga 500, it is amazing how Titus managed to turn the series around from very bad to awesome.

 Crazy Cars 3 is not just awesome, it is a technical marvel too and with one of the best adverts of its time, yes that counts too.

-Box design is actually pretty good too and while i got the game first via piracy channels i still went and bought the game soon after, like with all other games that i liked although being young and with limited money it took years for some games to end up in my collection.
+The box design is actually pretty good too and while i got the game first via piracy channels i still went and bought the game soon after, like with all other games that i liked although being young and with limited money, it took years for some games to end up in my collection.

 Titus never used to have all that many extras in their game boxes so these advertisements was a welcome treat and they made me buy those two games too, Blues Brothers is another Titus extravaganza.
 I might do an article about it soon.